Vanbreda International: History

-In 1930 Jos and Maurice Van Breda, two brothers from Lier, founded Bank J.Van Breda & C°.
+In 1930 Jos and Maurice Van Breda, two brothers from Lier, founded Bank J.Van Breda & Co.
 The Van Breda brothers (and therefore all Vanbreda companies) are of Flemish origin.
-The brothers did not restrict themselves just to banking activities; it quickly became apparent that brokerage was in full development and so in 1937 they opened the insurance office J.Van Breda & C°.
+The brothers did not restrict themselves just to banking activities; it quickly became apparent that brokerage was in full development and so in 1937 they opened the insurance office J.Van Breda & Co.

 After the Second World War they moved the offices to the Frankrijklei in Antwerp and in 1968 new offices were built on the Plantin and Moretuslei.
-Vanbreda International originated as a spin-off of the insurance office, J.Van Breda & C°.
-Its activities were very specific and as the department was growing fast a separate company was started in 1974 - J.Van Breda & C° International was born.
+Vanbreda International originated as a spin-off of the insurance office, J.Van Breda & Co.
+Its activities were very specific and as the department was growing fast a separate company was started in 1974 - J.Van Breda & Co International was born.

 On 28 April 2003 the name was changed to 'Vanbreda International' and 'Vanbreda Risk & Benefits'.
 These are both independent brokers which, via the Unibreda holding, were in the hands of the Leysen and Van Antwerpen families.

-The two companies, Bank J.Van Breda & C° and Vanbreda Verzekeringsmakelaardij, went their own way for about ten years and their activities are now completely separate.
-In 2004 the Leysen and Van Antwerpen families sold their last shares in Bank J.Van Breda & C° to Ackermans & Van Haaren.
+The two companies, Bank J.Van Breda & Co and Vanbreda Verzekeringsmakelaardij, went their own way for about ten years and their activities are now completely separate.
+In 2004 the Leysen and Van Antwerpen families sold their last shares in Bank J.Van Breda & Co to Ackermans & Van Haaren.